Customer and Product Data Act 2025

 You could also call this:

-“When a court can order someone to pay you money if they break the rules”
+“When a court can order someone to pay for breaking rules about customer information”

-The court or Disputes Tribunal can make this order even if the person who was hurt isn’t directly involved in the legal case.
-This means you don’t have to be the one taking someone to court to potentially get compensation.
+The court or Disputes Tribunal can make this order even if the person who was hurt isn’t part of the court case.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.